-Through social media and celebrating menstrual hygiene day at school, we aim at raising awareness about Period Poverty.
+Through social media and celebrating menstrual hygiene day at different schools, we aim to continue to raise awareness about Period Poverty.

-We support girls who suffer from Period Poverty by helping to provide thicker sanitary napkins and menstrual hygiene education.
-Through our fundraising, we are continuing to help fund a period friendly school latrine in Cambodia that will allow girls to safely manage their periods.
+We support girls who suffer from Period Poverty by helping to provide thicker sanitary napkins, period products through hosting Period Product Dignity drives, and menstrual hygiene education in communities.
+Through our fundraising, we help provide girls and women with period products so that they can safely manage their periods.

 What Is Period Poverty?

 Period poverty refers not only to the lack of access to menstrual hygiene products to manage menstruation, but also to a lack of period education and basic sanitary services such as toilets, hand washing receptacles, and hygienic waste management.

 For many girls around the world, especially in low income communities, proper sanitary products are often a financial burden.
 This leaves them with the choice between spending money on sanitary product or spending on other necessities for their family.
 As a result, many are forced to instead use rags, newspapers, and thin toilet paper.
 However, even in developed countries, there are still women and girls that suffer from period poverty.
 For example, girls may use one sanitary napkin for an extended period of time due to financial struggles.
 By resorting to less hygiene products to take care of their period, girls are vulnerable to health complications.